2016 shooting of Dallas police officers: 2015 attack

 Police subsequently sent in robots that used water charges in an attempt to make entry into the vehicle, which succeeded in breaching the windshield.
 Police were then able to verify that the suspect was the only person in the vehicle, and that he was dead.
 Police robots also used water charges to disable two sets of pipe bombs found in the van.
 Due to concerns that the van, which was identified as a purpose-built "Zombie Apocalypse Assault Vehicle and Troop Transport" with gun ports and armor-plated windows, was booby-trapped with explosives, police then destroyed the van in a controlled explosion.
 No police officers or civilians were injured in the incident.
 Four suspicious bags were found at the police headquarters, one of which contained pipe bombs.
 Another bag exploded while being moved by a police bomb disposal robot, and a third bag found under a police vehicle was detonated by an explosive ordnance disposal team.
 At 6:19 a.m., the headquarters building was confirmed clear of all explosives.

 Dallas officers initially stated that up to four suspects were involved in the attack on their headquarters, but later said they believed only one person was involved and the reports of multiple suspects had resulted from him changing positions during the attack.
 The only clearly identified suspect communicating with police gave his name as James Boulware.
 News reports confirmed that Boulware was arrested in Paris, Texas, in 2013 after a report of family violence, and several firearms he owned were also confiscated.
 Boulware's family members then reported to authorities that they were concerned that he might go on a shooting spree after he threatened to kill all the adult members of his family and to shoot up some churches and schools.
 Boulware later made threats against a judge in his child custody case after he and the mother of his eleven-year-old son lost custody of their son to Boulware's mother, on the grounds that they were unfit for sole custody of the child.

-Protests
+July 2016 protests

-A protest was organized in Dallas by the Next Generation Action Network in response to the killings of two men, Alton Sterling and Philando Castile, by police officers in Louisiana and Minnesota, respectively, days before.
+On July 7, 2016, a protest took place in Dallas in response to the killings of two men, Alton Sterling and Philando Castile, by police officers in Louisiana and Minnesota, respectively, days before.
 The Dallas protest was one of several held across the United States on the night of July 7.
 Around 800 protesters were involved, and around 100 police officers were assigned to monitor the event.
 About 20 to 30 open-carry gun rights activists joined the protest march, some wearing gas masks, bulletproof vests, and fatigues, according to Dallas Police Chief David Brown.